Apprenticeships Process

 If the Education Provider is approved via SMPS: it is highly advised that you request for the apprenticeship contract agreement (between the Education Provider and Employer) to be created via SMPS, to ensure that you have a contract that contains all the requirements and reassurances the Education Provider agreed to under the procurement.
 In order to do this;

-2. Salisbury Procurement team will then review the URN and send Employer acknowledgement that the process has started and guidance on next steps.
+2. Salisbury Procurement team will review the URN and send Employer acknowledgement that the process has started and guidance on next steps.

 3. Salisbury Procurement team will send the electronic contract to both the Education Provider and Employer for signatures.